tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Changes
 +++++++

-* [Upd] Behaviour Change : Use computer FQDN from tcpip registry entry (first NV Hostname key) then fixed domain then DHCP
+* [Upd] Behaviour Change: Use computer FQDN from tcpip registry entry (first NV Hostname key) then fixed domain then DHCP

 * [Fix] Invert Zip and signature steps in package build operations to workaround issue with Bad Magic Number when signing already zipped big packages